Additivemenu/spoonlee1/Udemy/React_Native/C12/README.md

 quick start: https://developers.google.com/maps/documentation/maps-static/overview#quick_example

 + go to google cloud to set your API key, which is needed when send request in your app https://console.cloud.google.com/google/maps-apis/overview
+  + you can set restriction to API key
+  + :bangbang: don't expose your API key to public! if you do, you will receive warning from google => .gitignore